jina-ai/finetuner/docs/notebooks/text_to_text.md

 <!-- #region id="FPDhvWkw7kas" -->
 ## Task

-In Finetuner, two BERT models are supported as backbones, namely `bert-base-cased` and `sentence-transformers/msmarco-distilbert-base-v3`, both of which are models hosted on Hugging Face.
+In Finetuner, two BERT models are supported as backbones, namely `bert-base-en` and `sbert-base-en`, both of which are models hosted on Hugging Face.

-In this example, we will fine-tune `bert-base-cased` on the [Quora Question Pairs](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html?highlight=quora#dataset) dataset, where the search task involves finding duplicate questions in the dataset.
+In this example, we will fine-tune `bert-base-en` on the [Quora Question Pairs](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html?highlight=quora#dataset) dataset, where the search task involves finding duplicate questions in the dataset.
 An example query for this search task might look as follows:

 ```
 How can I be a good geologist?